Anukoool/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 **Step 6--Extract only the columns with Mean and Std**

-	1.toupper is used to extract all the mean columns (they follow a mix of cases), std are not following a specific case
+	1.toupper is used to extract all the mean and std columns (they don't follow consistent name, Mean, mean etc)

 **Step 7--Aggregate on Activity, Subject and generate a csv file**